mvolkmann/blog/src/web-dev-tips.md

 - `::before` is used in conjunction with the `content` property to add content before the matching element.

-Content can only be added to elements that have content such as `label` and `p` elements.
+Content can be added only to elements that allow content, such as `label` and `p` elements.
 Content cannot be added to empty elements like `input`.